-- Cloudflare WAF.
 Tough luck, you are not getting past that.
-Applying Cloudflare gives you a lot more features than just it’s main marketed feature, which is the CDN function, which makes your website load at top performance all across the earth by having it load up from their closest mirror server depending on the website viewer’s current geographical location, granting it a higher accessibility rate.
+Applying Cloudflare gives you a lot more features than just its main marketed feature—the CDN function, which makes your website load at top performance all across the earth by having it load up from their closest mirror server depending on the website viewer’s current geographical location, granting it a higher accessibility rate.

-For really serious situations where you have noticed a tendency of often hacking attempts towards your website we strongly recommend you enable Cloudflare for it’s WAF feature, which is updated against the newest types of attacks and hacking methods weekly.
+For really serious situations where you have noticed a tendency of regular hacking attempts towards your website, we strongly recommend you enable Cloudflare.
+You do that for it’s WAF feature, which is updated against the newest types of attacks and hacking methods weekly.
 On the Cloud VPS/Dedicated CPU Server hosting structure, it is possible to access a website via either it’s a domain name or a selected IP address, on Shared Hosting; however it is only possible to access your site via a domain name, giving it one point of entry.
-Having applied Cloudflare under these conditions, a hacker will then only be able to access your website through your WordPress website’s domain where all automated attacks will inevitably be blocked within the first 30 seconds given that they were able even to start at all.
+With the application of Cloudflare under these conditions, a hacker will only be able to access your website through your WordPress website’s domain.
+All automated attacks will be blocked within the first 30 seconds if they were able even to start at all.

 To Wrap it Up

 As a finish to the topic – it’s a paradox, but cybersecurity is as complex as it is simple.
 Keep your passwords safe, and we will keep your hosting safer.
-Verify that you comply with the steps of this guide and you are guaranteed never to fall victim to a keyboard burglar 🙂
+Verify you comply with the steps in this guide and you surely won’t become a victim of a keyboard burglar.